 Cutler Hall, the first building, opened in 1880, and the first bachelor’s degrees were awarded two years later.
 The college expanded under the leadership of the college’s President William F. Slocum, who served from 1888 to 1917.
 During this time, Colorado College significantly expanded and improved the library’s books and papers.
 It further achieved its scholarly maturity by attracting leading professors in a variety of disciplines.

 Beginning in the mid-1950s, the campus has virtually been rebuilt in its entirety with additional residence halls, a campus center, a new library and science center as well as an impressive array of health, sports and art facilities.
 Colorado College history lives on in several turn-of-the-century structures that still remain and are on the National Register of Historic Places.

-Visually, Cutler Hall and the mountain view are about all that remain of the college's physical beginnings, but the changes cannot obscure real continuities.
-Colorado College Colorado Springs remains dedicated to the traditional principles of a liberal arts and sciences education as envisioned by its founders more than 125 years ago.
+Though the physical side has changed, Colorado College in Colorado Springs remains dedicated to the traditional principles of a liberal arts and sciences education as envisioned by its founders in 1874.